Skip to main content

 Painting is underway on the 60 or so Minden Austrians, which are slated to become my version of the Anhalt-Zerbst Regiment of AWI renown.
 More or less indistinguishable from Austrians of the era really, right down to the red facings and turnbacks, but the eventual flags (already in my files) will set them apart.

 Now, the eagle-eyed among you will note that a few figures remain in their natural metal state.
 That is simply because I have yet to drill out their hands for pole arms and flagpoles.
-But given their small number, it will be relatively easy to base coat them once that step has been addressed and catch 'em up to the rest of the unit.
+But given their small number, it will be relatively easy to base coat these figures once that step has been addressed and catch 'em up to the rest of the unit.

 And as a final caveat, based on a mistake I am really too old to have made, use brushes with good points!
 After painting the flesh tone yesterday, I stupidly grabbed a cheap brush to paint the black items late in the evening.
 While painting the hats around the faces, flecks on black from stray bristles got all over the foreheads and cheeks on several figures.
 What was I thinking?